-Channel and partner marketing improvement guide
+Channel and partner marketing improvement guide and template

 Assess your maturity and take the first step to optimizing your channel and partner marketing